TommyJackson85/techfix_overlap/README-TESTING.md

     - a create Bug Report button and create Feature Request button, both easily located above their respected panels.
     - The panels embody much of the same panel functionality of the bugs and features pages panels, keeping the website consistent.

 - Upon Loading individual Bug Report or Feature Request detail pages,
+    - First provided with an optional search bar, which allows me search another topic bringing me back to the listings pages.
     - I am provided with the full details of the post (title, description, status, user who created it (will tell me its mine if im logged in and if its mine), status, published date, the countings of likes, views and comments).
     - the list of full comments below the details of post.
     - a set of sticky buttons (and other tools) which scroll along the screen while I read the comments.